mo0z/carlywm/README.md

 Extended Window Manager Hints
 -----------------------------

 This is *kinda* there, at this point.
 Enough to feed the number of workspaces and the current workspace to a status bar or whatever you want.
+It also should recognize transient windows, such as an application launcher like [rofi](https://github.com/DaveDavenport/rofi).

 Status
 ------